kubecost/docs/secondary-clusters.md

 This guide explains settings that can be tuned in order to run the minimum Kubecost components to run Kubecost more efficiently.

-See the <a href="https://guide.kubecost.com/hc/en-us/articles/4423256582551-Kubecost-Secondary-Clusters#additional-resources">additional resources</a> section below for complete examples in our github repo.
+See the [additional resources](/architecture/secondary-clusters#additional-resources) section below for complete examples in our github repo.

 ## Kubecost Global